 Bring it home: Share stories about all the women in your family.
 Go through your photo albums together and create a personal scrapbook of those special moms who’ve come before you.

 "Mothering Sunday" falls on the fourth Sunday of Lent.
 Back in the 1700s, the day was marked by young house servants returning home to spend time with their mothers.
 That custom evolved from an earlier one in which families who had moved away would return to the original church they attended.
 Today, the holiday remains grounded in religion, with many churches handing out daffodils for children to give to Mom.
 Traditionally, girls also bake a fruitcake for their mothers.

-Bring it home: Ask your family to celebrate you on May 13 by launching a new tradition based on one from your own childhood.
+Bring it home: Ask your family to celebrate you on Mother's Day by launching a new tradition based on one from your own childhood.

 France: Medals For Mom

 In 1920, the government of France began awarding medals to mothers of large families in gratitude for helping rebuild the population after so many lives were lost in World War I. After the second World War, the government declared the last Sunday in May to be the Day of Mothers.
 The traditional gift is now a flower-shaped cake.